flutter/website/src/docs/resources/faq.md

 A release build is usually _much_ smaller than a _debug build_.

-Learn more about creating a
+더 알아보기 about creating a
 [release build of your Android app](/docs/deployment/android), and creating a [release build of your iOS app](/docs/deployment/ios).